Marvin Eastman: Career

 Eastman faced former professional boxer Dwayne Lewis at MFC 23 on December 4, 2009.
 Lewis was the aggressor in the fight continually attacking Eastman with punch combinations to the head and body.
 With only two seconds left in the round, Lewis connected with an uppercut directly to the chin that sent "The Beastman" pummeling to the mat and followed up with three clean shots to the chin of an unconscious Eastman before the referee could pull him off the unconscious Eastman thus giving Lewis the KO win at 4:58 of the first round.
 Next he fought Steve Bossé, the only significant action in the fight took place in the 1st round where Bossé knocked Eastman down with a left hook.
 Eastman lost the mediocre bout by unanimous decision.
 Eastman had lost 8 out of his last 14 fights.

 He then faced Api Hemara, winning by TKO in the third round and snapping his four fight losing streak but soon lost his next fight he was KO'd by Glover Teixeira.
-Eastman faced Dmitry Zabolotny at Lou Neglia's Ring of Combat XL in Atlantic City, New Jersey on April 27, 2012, he won the fight via unanimous decision.
+Eastman faced Dmitry Zabolotny at Lou Neglia's Ring of Combat XL in Atlantic City, New Jersey, on April 27, 2012, he won the fight via unanimous decision.

 Making his return to Muay Thai, Eastman was initially set to fight Ricardo van den Bos for the vacant WPMF World Super Heavyweight (+95.454 kg/210.4 lb) Championship at Muaythai Superfight in Pattaya, Thailand on May 13, 2013.
 The event was pushed back to June 14, 2013, however, and he lost by TKO midway through the second round.

 On September 28, 2013, Eastman faced Sean O'Connell at SHOWDOWN FIGHTS: XII Buchholz vs. Collard II.
 Eastman lost via unanimous decision.

 Personal life

-Aside from his fighting career, Eastman also works as a retired corrections officer in Las Vegas.
+Aside from his fighting career, Eastman also worked as a corrections officer in Las Vegas, And has a gym called Legends MMA.